-This is the first in a series of “sneak peek” pieces from the Sixth Edition of the Every Victory Counts® manual, which will be released this summer.
+This is the first in a series of “sneak peek” pieces from the sixth edition of the Every Victory Counts® manual, which will be released this September.

 Written by Cidney Donahoo, Davis Phinney Foundation Ambassador